 Why does the website need icons?

-Speaking of icons in general, they’ve been invented to simplify everything: interface usability, concept perception and the design process.
+Icons have been invented to simplify everything: interface usability, concept perception and the design process.
 Instead of reading huge piles of website content, users can simply scan through the boxes of text with the elegant icons attached.
 Or they can also navigate through the website with the help of tiny and well-recognised icons.
 In fact, modern website design trends cannot go without icons, but icons have their own trends too.
-And if you are up looking for an attractive and engaging website, sooner or later you will have to admit that trends matter (even if some of them seem odd to you).
+And if you are looking for an attractive and engaging website, trends matter.

-Flat icons – they sometimes seem to be so simple that you start wondering why everyone loves them at all.
-However, present-day reality says that simplicity is the biggest source of creativity.
+Flat icons – these appear simple at first.
+However, present-day reality indicates that simplicity is the biggest source of creativity.
 The principle of designing flat icons is simple – you extract only the most important elements from an object, no unnecessary details, no complex graphics and finally, no gradients.
 It was hard for the community (of both designers and customers) to let the gradients pass away, but it finally happened.
-And one more thing about flat design is that it uses its own flat colours.
+Flat icons also need to use their own flat colours.

-Thin icons – this is quite a young trend that keeps gathering attention and admiration.
-It all started with Apple when they did quite a nice job with their icons.
+Thin icons – this is quite a young trend that continues to gather attention and admiration.
+It all started with Apple’s icons.
 So don’t be shocked when you see them called Apple-style icons.

-Material icons – are in fact not all that different from flat icons as they use the same clean and minimalistic approach.
+Material icons – these are not all that different from flat icons as they use the same clean and minimalistic approach.
 However, material design allows more three-dimensional arrangement of layers.
 In other words, the icons look more realistic due to the complexity of graphics and colour selection.

-Even if you create modern – looking and trendy icons, you can still mess it all up.
-Result – poor usability, style incompatibility, content inconsistency.
-There are actually a few more factors to take into account when creating icons for a website:
+Even if you create modern – looking and trendy icons, you can still mess it up through poor usability, style incompatibility, or content inconsistency.

-It will simply ruin your website interface if you use old-style website elements (like buttons with gradients, too much text) with flat or material icons.
-Make sure all the elements are of the same style and you use right colour combination.
-Quite often, businesses just decide to add a few icons to it and rearrange the text a bit.
-But it will only ruin your redesign project.
+Using old-style website elements (like buttons with gradients or too much text) with flat or material icons can ruin your website interface.
+Make sure all the elements are of the same style and you continue to use the right colour combination.
+Quite often, businesses just decide to add a few icons and rearrange the text a bit.
+But this will only ruin your redesign project.

-When you use icons for better content readability, you will always use text next to them.
-Ideally, both text and icons should be done by one person who will clearly show the written idea with the help of an icon.
-Or there should be close collaboration between a copywriter and designer to ensure the overlapping of ideas.
+When you use icons for better content readability, this will always be set next to text.
+Ideally, both text and icons should be created by one person who will clearly show the written idea with the help of an icon.
+Or there should at least be close collaboration between a copywriter and designer to ensure the overlapping of ideas.

-Let’s say, when you have 5 content boxes that describe 5 different features of the product, it’s critical to use the same style – icons of the same thinness, either full icons or outlines, either flat or material style.
-Yet it’s still acceptable (and often advisable) to use a different style for another set of icons on the website, let’s say for describing the development process.
+When you have 5 content boxes that describe 5 different features of a product, it’s critical to use the same style – icons of the same thinness, either full icons or outlines, either flat or material style.
+Yet it’s still acceptable (and often advisable) to use a different style for a separate set of icons on the website.

-However, even if you decide to use icons without text, try to test how recognisable they are – ask a few people whether they understand their meaning without any context and hints.
-Also, take regional peculiarities into account – one and the same icon can mean different things in two different countries.
+Even if you do decide to use icons without text, try to test how recognisable they are – ask a few people whether they understand their meaning without any context and hints.
+Also, take regional differences into account – the same icon can mean different things in two different countries.